 We live in a time where there is a multitude of online social platforms, like digital watering holes, offering up any style of interpersonal engagement you could hope for.

-On Facebook, it’s the ultimate convention center of conversation.
-Share pictures with captions, react with as little as a “like” ( and even, after years of urgings by users, dislikes, angry faces, hearts) or as much as a novel-esque comment.
+On Facebook, users get the ultimate convention center of conversation.
+Share pictures with captions, react with as little as a “like” “love” or “ANGER” or as much as a novel-esque comment.

-The urgency of the perfect pictures and the immediacy of cheeky attention-grabbing stories on Instagram.
+Instagram offers urgency of the perfect pictures, food porn, and the immediacy of cheeky attention-grabbing stories.

-The shocking twist of Snapchat, originally intended for temporary, ungrabbable nudies turned into a cartoon imagining of our actual world, complete with facial modification, animated doppelgangers, and eerily precise geolocation.
+The shocking twist of Snapchat, originally intended for temporary, ungrabbable nudies, turned into a cartoon imagining of our actual world, complete with facial modification, animate doppelgangers, and eerily precise geolocation.

 And then, of course, Twitter.
 A tornado of users hurling words and peddling mixtapes while vying to keep the rights to their own jokes.